brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

     Yes you can, but you should mention me AND for non-commercial purposes only.

+## YYC3+4

+    Sort of gpl.

 # Explanation

 ### 'Don't mention me'

 Means that the work must be modified in a way that completely eliminates original author's name/contact info and such.

+### 'release the sources'

+Only valid in a case when you release modification of work publicly.

 # License for this licenses